Skip to content

 String Storage

-A string storage is a session-owned, named container of plain text strings.
-It exists for two purposes:
+A string storage is a session-owned, named container of strings.
+It exists to back workflow nodes with fixed text content without baking that content into the graph definition at authoring time.

 String storages are not embedded and not indexed.
 For vector retrieval, see embedded string storage.